Navusas/garbage/design-patterns-gank-of-4/creational/03-factory-method/README.md

-## Abstract Factory
+## Factory Method

-Page: 87
+Page: 107

 **Summary**

-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.